mediaexplorer74/YoutubeApp/README.md

 2. Modify that items in/at Constants.cs file

-3. Run the app and explore good auth , but bad get video deals
+3. Run the app and explore good auth, but strang video/audio deals...

-4. Fix the bugs
+4. Fix the bugs / improve UI

 ## ..